pantheon-systems/documentation/source/_docs/caching-advanced-topics.md

 &#8211; `tablet-STYXKEY`: The cookie name must start with `STYXKEY`

-## Varnish Servers

-Pantheon uses a rotating pool of Varnish servers.
-Varnish does not have a shared pool or cache, so that means there is a distinct cache for each server.
-While local DNS typically picks a route and keeps using it, it is possible to access a different Varnish server and experience a cache miss.

-The Age returned in the header may vary depending on which cache server is hit.
-The main concern when examining Age is whether or not it is increasing, as this indicates that Varnish is indeed working.

-## Varnish, Public Files, and Cookies
+## Public Files and Cookies
 Pantheon strips cookies from requests made to public files served from `sites/default/files` in Drupal and `wp-content/uploads` in WordPress.
-This allows Varnish to cache the response.
+This allows the Global CDN to cache the response.

-## 404s & Varnish
+## 404s
-Pantheon’s default is to not cache 404s, but if your application sets `Cache-Control:max-age headers`, Varnish will respect them.
+Pantheon’s default is to not cache 404s, but if your application sets `Cache-Control:max-age headers`, the Global CDN will respect them.
 Depending on your use case, that may be the desired result.

 ### Drupal Sites
 Drupal’s `404_fast_*` configuration does not set caching headers.
 Some contributed 404 modules include cache-friendly headers, which will cause a 404 response to be cached.